Summer training programme for undergraduates

 An opportunity for undergraduate students who are keen about palaeontology, and want to develop their career skills.
-For the past three years we have run a summer research programme, in which students from all over the world (well, UK, USA, Italy, Netherlands) have spent four to twelve weeks working on their own project, learning practical skills, and finishing with a published scientific paper.
+For the past three years we have run a summer research programme, in which students from all over the world (well, UK, USA, Italy, Netherlands) have spent six to 15 weeks working on their own project, learning practical skills, and finishing with a published scientific paper.
+This is a huge achievement in each case, and it is probably the best way for you to decide whether you want to try out a career in research.

 Instruction Sheet 1: how to make professional plates of fossil microphotographs, as used by students in this programme.